Feline Infectious Peritonitis (FIP)

 I do not believe that the mild feline enteric coronavirus’ (FCoV) mutation into the highly pathogenic (dangerous) feline infectious peritonitis virus (FIPV) offers any advantages to the coronavirus.
 Killing your host is never an advantage to a virus.
 I believe that is why FIP only occurs in a few cats that carry FCoV.
 FIPV mutations probably occurs in many more cats than those that develop FIP disease.
 But in those cats, their body recognizes and destroys these mutants soon after they appear.
 Some sources say that FIP develops in 5-10% of FCoV-infected cats.
 But the actual numbers are probably much lower than that among the general cat population.
 That is because a large portion of healthy cats never visit a veterinarian or, if they do it is only to receive periodic vaccinations.
 If you check patients arriving at a hospital, the majority of them are ill.

 Is There More Than One Form Of FIP?

-Veterinarians generally recognize two forms of FIP, wet and dry.
-In the “Wet” form, inflammatory fluids are produced on the surface of the cat’s abdominal and/or chest organs.
-In the “Dry” form, inflammation occurs within body organs without the production of excess fluids.
+Veterinarians recognize two basic forms of FIP, wet and dry.
+In the “wet form”, inflammatory fluids are produced on the surface of the cat’s abdominal and/or chest organs.
+In the “dry form”, inflammation occurs within body organs without the production of excess fluids.
 Occasionally signs of both forms are present in the same cat.